-The primary business of community banks (including our bank) is to hold financial instruments to collect contractual cash flows, not to trade them on a regular basis.
+The primary business of community banks is to hold financial instruments to collect contractual cash flows, not to trade them on a regular basis.

 Community banks fund their operations by taking deposits and holding loans for the long term.
 Most financial instruments this bank holds are not readily marketable.